Open-Earth-Monitor/zen/CONTRIBUTING.md

 git branch -d i0
 ```

-When the changes are complete a merge request may be submitted from the development branch (if you have submitted a merge request with incomplete changes, please indicate that the branch is not to be merged yet in the title of the request).

 If you do not have the appropriate permissions to submit new branches to the **zen** repository, you may fork this repository into your own Github namespace and submit merge requests from there.